wikitops/ansible_java/README.md

 $ vagrant status
 ```

-If all run like it is expected, you should see something like this :
+If everything run as expected, you should see something like this :

 ```bash
 $ vagrant status